 I tend to lean towards recipes that are sweet when it comes to pumpkin.
 Think I’ll try to come up with an amazing nice pumpkin dip for maple cookies.

 Holy cow!
 My head just spun around.
-Not sure if that sounds too sweet.
+That is super sweet but maybe that’s okay over the holidays.
 I’ll have to think about that one.
-Now, this cake is just right.

-Moist layered cake that is also layered with pumpkin spiced streusel is a holiday treat that you should not go without.
+The vegan cake is also layered with pumpkin spiced streusel is a holiday treat that you should not go without.
 The squares hold up to being sliced into nice little squares.

 In fact, cut big squares if you like.
 The point is that it does not crumble and fall apart.
 Nice light and fluffy squares that hold up and seem to melt in your mouth.

 Simple and satisfying this is a cake that the kids will love and all the other adults will adore as well as be impressed.

 Pretty is as pretty does so why don’t you get out your bowls and measure up a wonderful treat.

 Vegan Pumpkin Spice Cinnamon Cake!